Greensburg tornado: Long-term community recovery plan

 Shortly after the tornado, Kansas Governor Kathleen Sebelius stated that she wanted Greensburg to be "the greenest city in the state".
-FEMA activated the Long-term community recovery (LTCR) program, which was designed to help recovery efforts in Greensburg over time.
+FEMA activated the "long-term community recovery" (LTCR) program, which was designed to help recovery efforts in Greensburg over time.
 The United States Department of Energy (USDoE) collaborated with other agencies during the rebuilding process.
-The Greensburg Wind Farm was developed by the National Renewable Energy Laboratory; it would consist of ten 1.25-megawatt wind turbines.
+The Greensburg Wind Farm was developed by the National Renewable Energy Laboratory; it consisted of ten 1.25-megawatt wind turbines.

 One of the most critical issues that Greensburg residents faced was finding a way to return to their homes; the LTCR prioritized rebuilding of housing units in Greensburg.
 The town's economy was significantly affected by the tornado; the LTCR aimed to combat that decline by preparing an Economic Development Strategy (EDS).
-The goal of the EDS was to not only boost Greensburg's economy, but to also encourage people to move to the town.
+The goal of the EDS was to not only boost Greensburg's economy, but to also encourage people to move to the city.